-Name: How do they look and sound?
-Age: Race: Where do they live?
-Weapon(s): Clothes: What skills does your character have that helps the em in their life and work?
+What skills does your character have that helps them in their life and work?

 What are their biggest hopes and fears?

-What makes them a brave and inspired hope in others? courageous character?
-What t have they done previously that
+What makes them a loving and good friend?
+What have they done previously to show their devotion to others?